 Bunyan Family Tree

 Family History.
 As Curator of Elstow Moot Hall, I researched and published the most comprehensive (to date) version of the Bunyan family tree.
 This is updated from time to time, as new information comes to light.
-There is a downloadable file of this document at the bottom of this page.
+There is a downloadable file of the January 2024 edition at the bottom of this page.
+If you are descended from any of the people in the bottom layer of the tree, do please contact me.

 Geneology.
 I am sometimes able to assist people who think they may be related to the Elstow Bunyan family.
 However, before contacting me, please be aware that: